leomurca/leomurca.xyz/content/en/posts/how-to-push-to-multiple-git-remotes-with-one-command.md

 ## Introduction

-This tutorial is pretty straightforward on how to simplify the syncronization across multiple git remotes, I recommend to save it to your bookmark if you forget any steps.
+This tutorial is pretty straightforward on how to simplify the synchronization across multiple git remotes, I recommend to save it to your bookmark if you forget any steps.

 ## Why to push to multiple git remotes?

-The main use case for pusing to multiple git remotes is to syncronize your changes among all the mirrors used as redundancy for your project.
-If that is your case (or event if it isn't but you want to learn something new), let's dive in.
+The main use case for pusing to multiple git remotes is to synchronize your changes among all the mirrors used as redundancy for your project.
+If that is your case (or even if it isn't but you want to learn something new), let's dive in.

 ## Adding multiple remotes